 Lake Almanor, California

 If you have set aside a couple of days while visiting Lassen Volcanic Park or just need some rest and relaxation from your tour of the national parks in the vicinity of Lassen, make sure to take a half or full day to enjoy the beauty and outdoor sports that Lake Almanor offers.
-Itís a manmade yet large lake formed by a dam, some creeks and natural springs and where you can fish, go on fishing adventures, camp with your family and friends and basically get away from it all.
+It ís the second largest manmade lake in California.
+Lake Almanor has great fishing with fishing guides available year-round.
+In the summer, it is a go-to lake for many for fishing, boating, kayaking, swimming and just relaxing.
+Lake Almanor is at the top of the watershed and has not been negatively affected by the drought like Shasta and Lake Oroville.

 Lake Almanor came into being in 1914 when the Great Western Power Company dammed the north fork of the Feather River.
 Before this the Maidu Indians called it ìoy-ding-koyoî or Big Meadows.
 In 1848 Peter Lassen led a party through Big Meadows.
 At one time there were many dairies and ranches dotted along the meadows.
 Now Lake Almanor is one of the largest man made lakes in California and the largest in Plumas County.
 The Lake is 13 miles long and 6 miles wide containing 52 miles of shoreline.
 Water temperature in the summer reaches 75 degrees F, which makes it great for water sports.

 The Lake Almanor Recreation Trail runs nine and one-half miles along the west side of Lake Almanor.
 It is a terrific trail for snowshoeing in the winter.
-In the summer it is a nice trail to hike or bike and it offers spectacular views of Lake Almanor, Dyer Mountain and Mt.
+In the summer, it is a nice trail for an easy family hike or biking excursion.
+From the trails there are several places to stop and take in the spectacular views of Lake Almanor, Dyer Mountain and Mt.
 Lassen.
 The Trail is 10 feet wide and paved so it is comfortable for both bicyclists and hikers.

 Enjoy Outdoor Sports, Hiking and Camping at Lake Almanor